TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 All products are personally reviewed and tested in accordance with our Review Methodology.

-Unlike most regular toys, they're made from materials that are completely safe for your pet, and won't harm the environment.
+Unlike most regular toys, they're free from BPA, PVC, lead, and formaldehyde, and won't harm the environment.

 When I discovered some of the toxic chemicals present in most shop-bought dog toys, I knew I didn't want our beloved labradoodle Mille anywhere near them.